Our Latest News

 Veterinary drugs are classified by The Codex Alimentarius Commission as “any substance that is applied or administered to any food-producing animal, whether used for therapeutic, prophylactic, or diagnostic purposes, or for the modification of physiological functions or behaviors.
 These drugs are not limited to just antibiotics and wormers (anthelminthics); sedatives, painkillers, anti-inflammatories, dyes and substances with anabolic effects are also considered veterinary drugs.1 These drugs are often subject to regulations globally, that can vary based on the regulatory body that the product is subject to.
 These food regulations determine if there is threshold for a particular veterinary drug compound in products intended for consumption.

 Consumers and food manufacturers often consider the impact that these substances may have on meat or milk-based products, but they do not always consider that veterinary drugs are also used in the fish and honey industries.
 For this reason, it is important to include products that include fish or honey ingredients in your testing plan.
-Depending on the regulation, the detection of these analytes may not pose a regulatory or health concern, but they can have an impact on consumer perception.
+Depending on the regulation, the detection of these analytes may not pose a regulatory or health concern.
+However, they can have an impact on consumer perception.
 This risk can be mitigated through a strong testing approach, ensuring that the analytical methods used are appropriate and valid, and that your materials are well characterized.

 References: